Disclaimer: This is not intended as investment advice in any form.

 Plasma chains are also called “child chains” because they are essentially smaller copies of the blockchain they are designed to function on.
 In other words, a Polygon plasma chain is like a baby Ethereum.
 It’s designed to help Ethereum complete a portion of its transactions off-chain.

-Plasma chains also function as bridges that allow users to transfer their assets back and forth to Ethereum, so they still benefit from some of its security.
+Plasma chains also function as bridges that allow users to transfer their digital assets back and forth to Ethereum, so they still benefit from some of its security.

 Zero Knowledge rollups, or ZK rollups, are a cool but incredibly complex scaling concept.
 The idea behind them is that they run on codes designed to prove that statements are valid before sending them back to the Ethereum mainnet.